 There are a few scholarship programs offered to students in exchange for service.
 You’ll serve in an area that has a shortage or high need of medical professionals.
 You can apply for these programs upon enrollment in a medical program.

 The number of years you’re required to serve and the amount of student loans that will be forgiven varies based on each program.
 “Rural” is the term used to describe all the programs, but the area you serve may not be completely remote.
-Locations for medical sites in need are located all over the United States.
+However, locations for medical sites in need are located all over the United States.

 How can you find rural medicine loan forgiveness locations?